+II 2.1 - District Level Commitment Credit

+1 po int

+Applicability Verification

-II 2.1 - District Level Commitment Credit 1 point Applicability Verification All projects Design Review Construction Review Performance Review
+All projects Design Review Construction Review Performance Review

-1 point II 2.1.1 The District, School Board, Board of Trustees, or other appropriate school leadership must maintain an active, free CHPS Membership and must pass a board or trustee-level resolution that mandates compliance with CHPS and CHPS best practices for the corresponding project type as follows to further formalize district-wide commitment to high performance schools.
+1 point II 2.1.1 The District, School Board, Board of Trustees, or other appropriate school leadership must maintain an active, free CHPS Membership and must pass a board or trustee-level resolution that mandates compliance with CHPS and CHPS best practices for the corresponding project type as follows to further formalize district-wide

+commitment to high performance schools.

 Meet or exceed the CHPS qualifying threshold using the CHPS Criteria for:

 New Schools

 Major Renovation projects

 Phased Renovation projects in accordance with a High Performance Transition Plan (II 4.1)

 New Buildings on an Existing Campus

 Additions to an Existing Building

 Prefabricated Classrooms

-OR 1 point II 2.1.2 The District, School Board, Board of Trustees, or other appropriate school leadership must pass a board or trustee-level resolution that mandates conducting of the CHPS Operations Report Card TM (ORC) (OM.3.0) district-wide.
+OR 1 point II 2.1.2 The District, School Board, Board of Trustees, or other appropriate school leadership must pass a board or trustee-level resolution that mandates annual monitoring and benchmarking of building performance district-wide.